Seek Returns logo

 Min

-FIS’s P/B Ratio of 2.87 is within the conventional range for the Consumer Electronics industry.
+FIS’s P/B Ratio of 2.49 is within the conventional range for the Financial Services industry.
 This shows a balanced market view, where the stock’s price is neither at a significant premium nor a discount to the book value of its peers.

-AFRM vs. FIS: A comparison of their P/B Ratio against their respective Software - Infrastructure and Consumer Electronics industry benchmarks.
+AFRM vs. FIS: A comparison of their Price-to-Book Ratio (MRQ) against the Financial Services industry benchmark.

 Valuation at a Glance